reverie-ss/web_crawler/README.md

 ![design](https://raw.githubusercontent.com/reverie-ss/web_crawler/refs/heads/main/site_crawler.svg)

  There are 3 components to this project:
-1. **Crawler Engine**: The core component responsible for fetching and parsing web pages.
-It uses a queue-based system to manage URLs and ensures efficient crawling while respecting robots.txt rules.
+1. **Crawler Engine**: The core component responsible for fetching and parsing data.
+It uses a queue-based system to manage URLs and ensures efficient crawling.

 2. **URL Trainer**: It uses labelled dataset to develop a model which can be used to classify urls.
 This model adds intelligence so that it can be scaled to 100s of other websites.